raspberrypilearning/deck-of-cards/en/step_1.md

 red.on()
 ```

-To interact with the LED, we have created an LED object which represents the physical LED in code.
-It has the name ‘red’ so that we can refer to that specific LED object.
+To interact with the LED, we have created an `LED` object which represents the physical LED in code.
+It has the name `red` so that we can refer to that specific LED object.

 ```python
 red = LED(17)